Luppada/Capstone-Google-Data-Analytics/README.md

 The dataset used is named as 'Divvy_Trips_2020_Q1.zip', downloaded from [this webpage](https://divvy-tripdata.s3.amazonaws.com/index.html).

 Upon downloading the zip file it is extracted and renamed as 'Trips_2020_Q1'.
 This dataset consists of data collected in the first quarter of 2020 (January to March).
 While there are many other sources, I wanted to use the latest data that is collected for longer period of time as it can provide more insights that will allow a better understanding of how the riders are using Cyclistic bikes.

+##### Phase 3: Process

+Data Integrity and Cleaning

+After extracting the file, I have tried to open it using excel.
+FYI, the size of this file is 69 MB and it has over 40,000 rows.
+This caused a heavy load on the excel software.
+Therefore, I have decided to use the Pandas package in the Python to check the data integrity and for any additional processing required.
+Jupyter Notebook is the platform I have used to look for data integrity.

+I will add the ipynb file to my for reference.

+Upon initial inspection, I have noticed that there are a two columns that have null values.
+Upon inspection, it was clear that only one row has missing values at in the end_station_name and end_station_id columns.
+I have removed this row from the dataset.

+ Then I moved forward to check how many columns have unique values less than 10 (It is an aribitrary value) to check for any attributes that we must analyze.

+ It turns out that there are only two such columns.
+ 1. rideable_type - The unique values are:  ['docked_bike']
+ 2. member_casual - The unique values are:  ['member' 'casual'] - Refers to the type of bike user.

+Then I converted the date in 'started_at' and 'ended_at' columns into datetime datatype from object datatype.

+Then I split these columns based on the month, day and hour for future analysis.
+As the data is now close to being ready for analysis, I split the data based on member_casual type.

+Then I used the describe function to ensure that the everything is set to move forward with analysis.

+In the casual rider dataframe, the minimum value for the ride_time column is negative.
+This represents an irregularity in the data collection process as the ride time can be only zero at a minimum because time as we know is uniderctional.
+For now we will focus removing these values depending how many of these values exist in the dataframe as they might skew further analysis.
+I learned that the size of these rows us 117 where the size of the entire dataframe is 48480 rows long.
+This means that removing these rows will cause a minimal impact to the dataset.

+##### Phase 3: Analyze